warkrismagic/mcp-ui-fork_research/.github/CONTRIBUTING.md

 ### Reporting Bugs

-If you encounter a bug or issue while using MCP UI, please open a new issue on the [GitHub Issues](https://github.com/idosal/mcp-ui/issues) page.
+If you encounter a bug or issue while using MCP-UI, please open a new issue on the [GitHub Issues](https://github.com/idosal/mcp-ui/issues) page.
 Provide a clear and concise description of the problem, steps to reproduce it, and any relevant error messages or logs.

 ### Suggesting Enhancements